Diploma in Integrative Supervision

 Overview

-• Definitions and purpose of supervision.
+• Definitions and purpose of supervision

-• Learning Styles.
+• Learning styles

-• Opportunities to role-play in triads as supervisor, supervisee and observer, using participants’ own case work.
+• Opportunities to role-play in triads as supervisor, supervisee and observer, using participants’ own case work

-• Exploration of transference, counter-transference and the parallel process.
+• Exploration of transference, countertransference and the parallel process

-• Reflection on the similarities and differences of supervision in a one-to-one, group or organisational context.
+• Reflection on the similarities and differences of supervision in a one-to-one, group or organisational context

-• Consideration of Multicultural, Ethical and Professional issues.
+• Consideration of multicultural, ethical and professional issues

 Blended Learning Delivery

-Our blended learning classes are run as tutorials, that involve students and their lecturer logging into our online learning platform Moodle and use the online portal Zoom™ simultaneously.
+This programme is delivered via blended learning, whereby students rotate between onsite and online.
+Onsite classes take place in our Tallaght campus.
+Our blended learning classes are run as tutorials, which involve students and their lecturer logging in to our online learning platform and using Zoom simultaneously.

-Zoom™ provides and integrative online environment for students and Lecturers to interact and engage in the learning.
-This platform facilitates discussion polls, sharing of slides, videos resources and much, much more.
+Zoom provides an integrative online environment for students and lecturers to interact and engage in learning.
+It facilitates discussion polls, slide sharing, videos, resource sharing and much more.
+To foster more intimate learning environments, breakout rooms are also used, enabling safe, experiential triadic learning.

-Student Benefits & Support
+Student Benefits and Support

 Assessment

-Validation and Accreditation of Award
+Validation and Accreditation

 Credits